• Skip to main content

 When looking for the best crackers for a charcuterie board, there are a few options to consider.
 Flavor or the cracker, sturdiness and shape.
 The options below cover a wide range of those things and any combo of them will provide you with the best crackers for your charcuterie board!

-Ritz – Let’s start with a basic, well known cracker.
+Ritz - Let's start with a basic, well known cracker.
 Ritz crackers are buttery, salty and a staple in a lot of homes.
 They are sturdy and a good choice for your cheese board.
+One of my favorite crackers to pair with old fashioned pimento cheese dip!

 Ritz crackers falling out of their package.